Prime Minister chooses words carefully on 24/7 RNs

 “We committed to putting nurses back into nursing homes,” he said at a Canberra press conference last month.
 “We have that 99% of the time.
 People said that wasn’t possible.”

-But new data from the Department of Health, Disability and Ageing for April 2026 shows the quoted statistic inflates the true situation.
+But new data from the Department of Health, Disability and Ageing for April 2026 shows the quoted statistic is carefully worded – and avoids the fact that about 150 homes are not meeting the 24/7 mandatory target.

 There are just under 2,600 aged care homes in Australia in total, including homes that did not report 24/7 RN compliance and homes with exemptions.